 Total Hip Replacement Surgery

-Total hip replacement is a step-by-step surgery to replace the ball at the top of the thighbone (femur) and the hip socket.
+Total hip replacement is a step-by-step surgery to replace the hip socket and the ball at the top of the thighbone (femur).

 Doctors use metal, ceramic, or plastic replacement parts.
-They may be attached to the bones in one of two ways:
+The parts may be attached to the bones in one of two ways.
+They may be:

 - Cemented to the bone.